varsha1206/Nashville-Housing-Data/README.md

 5. **Remove Duplicates**: We have a lot of repeated values in the dataset and it is ideal to not have those, so we remove them by using  a CTE. e essentially PARTITION the table in terms of a few columns and index these rows using ROW_NUMBER, we then fish out the rows that appear more than once and delete them.

-6.**Deleting Useless Columns**:  We delete the columns that we have modified earlier in earlier steps and only keep the ones we've updated to optimize the dataset.
+6. **Deleting Useless Columns**:  We delete the columns that we have modified earlier in earlier steps and only keep the ones we've updated to optimize the dataset.